michalorman/michalorman.github.com/_posts/2012-12-08-agile-is-not-for-everybody.md

 What are the prerequisites?
 You can use following as checklist, but I'm sure that lot of agilists could be able to add more:

-* Client is willing to collaborate and understands that delivering products, with highest possible value is the responsibility of both sides not just the supplier's.
+* Client is willing to collaborate and understands that delivering products with highest possible value is the responsibility of both sides not just the supplier's.
 * Organization is ready the change its mindset and delegate the responsibility for project realization to the team.